-In other words, this certification is recognition and validation of a professional’s efficiency and competency in understanding, identifying, and applying strategies to control risk.
-This involves both, theoretical understanding, and practical knowledge.
+In other words, this certification is the recognition and validation of a professional’s efficiency and competency in understanding, identifying, and applying strategies to control risk.
+It involves both theoretical understanding and practical knowledge.

-The accreditation body for the RMP® Certification is the Project Management Institute of the United States.
+The accreditation body for the PMI-RMP® course Certification is the Project Management Institute of the United States.
 Among the leading not-for-profit professional associations, the PMI® was founded in 1969.
 On average, it awards certifications to close to 3 million professionals every year, globally.

-The eligibility criteria for the PMI-RMP® Certification include:
+The Eligibility Criteria for the PMI-RMP Certificatie include:

 - A secondary degree or a high school diploma or its global equivalent